Period pain: self-care

 - if you usually experience pain, start NSAIDs 2 days before your period is due

 - all NSAIDS are recommended to be taken with food

 - aspirin and NSAIDs are not suitable for everyone.
-Children under 12 years old must not take aspirin because it can cause Reye’s syndrome, a serious condition.
-It should also be avoided by adolescents under 16 years old who have a viral illness, e.g. chicken pox or influenza
+Children under 16 years old must not take aspirin for pain relief or fever because it can cause Reye’s syndrome, a serious condition.

 - check with your pharmacist before taking aspirin or NSAIDs if you:

 - have a history of stomach problems, such as ulcers or indigestion

 - have asthma (some people with asthma find their condition is made worse by these types of medicines)

 - have kidney problems or a heart condition